Pareto Chart in Tableau

 • Don’t forget to change the Summarize the values option from Table Across to the Customer Full Name field.

-Now, we can identify 80 percent of sales, but again, we must compare with 20 percent of our customers.
+Now, we can identify 80 percent of sales, but again, we must compare this with 20 percent of our customers.
 We must change the axis names from customer names to percentages for this.
-To do this, let us create one calculated field of the Tableau Pareto chart.
+To do this, let us create one calculated field of the Pareto chart.

 Right-click on the empty space present in the Measures Region.
-Now, Please select the Create Calculated Field option from the Context menu.
+Now, please select the Create Calculated Field option from the Context menu.

-Now, Drag and drop the newly created calculated field (Customers Percentage) from the Measures region to the Columns Shelf.
-Next, Remove the existing Customer names from the Columns Shelf and place them in the Level of Details field in the Marks Shelf.
+Now, drag and drop the newly created calculated field (Customers Percentage) from the Measures region to the Columns Shelf.
+Next, remove the existing Customer names from the Columns Shelf and place them in the Level of Details field in the Marks Shelf.

-To create a Tableau Pareto chart, Please change the Marks type from Automatic to Line type.
-To do this, Please expand the drop-down list and change the Automatic to Line.
+To create a Tableau Pareto chart, please change the Marks type from Automatic to Line type.
+To do this, please expand the drop-down list and change the Automatic to Line.

 Let us format the Axis labels to the percentage.
-Right-click on the Customer name Axis, and select the Format option.
+Right-click on the Customer name Axis and select the Format option.

 Add Reference Lines to Tableau Pareto Chart

-If you want to add a reference Line to the Tableau Pareto chart, follow this section.
+If you want to add a reference Line to the Pareto chart, follow this section.
 In this example, we are adding reference lines for 80 percent.
-Right-click on the Sales Amount Axis, select the Add Reference Line option, and change the value to a constant 0.8 (which is technically 80 percent)
+Right-click on the Sales Amount Axis, select the Add Reference Line option, and change the value to a constant 0.8 (which is technically 80 percent).

 Comments are closed.